quinceftw/Lif3/README.md

 * Temperature - Done
 * Humidity - Done
 * Pressure - Done
+* DataLogging - In Progress
+* Storage - In Progress
 * LED - In Progress
 * Camera - In Progress